gustavogialluca/machine-learning/PCA/README.md

 # PCA (Principal Component Analysis

 The PCA technique's objective is to reduce the complexity of your machine learning model.
-But ther is a trade-off between complexity and accuracy/precision.
+But there is a trade-off between complexity and accuracy/precision.
 As the model loses complexity, often it will lose its ability to make right prediction or classifications.
 So it's crucial to analyse and test different PCA configurations so the model can have the best result possible.